Second Battle of Tucson

-The Second Battle of Tucson or the May Day Attack was a battle in Tucson, Arizona, and the neighboring pueblo.
-It occurred during the Mexican Apache Wars on May 1, 1782, between a small garrison of Spanish soldiers and hundreds of Apache warriors.
+The Second Battle of Tucson, or the May Day Attack, occurred in Tucson, Arizona, and the neighboring pueblo.
+It happened during the Mexican Apache Wars on May 1, 1782, between a small garrison of Spanish soldiers and hundreds of Apache warriors.

 Background

-Presidio San Augustin del Tucson, or Fort Tucson, was a Spanish built fortress located in present-day downtown Tucson, it was founded by Hugh O'Conor.
-The construction of the structure occurred from 1775 to 1783 and was used to protect communication and trade routes across northern Sonora and southern Alta California.
-The garrison on average consisted of forty to sixty cavalry, mostly of Sonoran descent.
+Presidio San Augustin del Tucson, or Fort Tucson, was a Spanish built fortress located in present-day downtown Tucson, Hugh O'Conor founded it.
+The structure's construction occurred from 1775 to 1783 and was used to protect communication and trade routes across northern Sonora and southern Alta California.
+The garrison, on average, consisted of forty to sixty cavalry, mostly of Sonoran descent.
 Though detribalized Pima native American scouts were also employed.
 Fort Tucson was primarily made of adobe bricks and wood from mesquite trees.
 At least one cannon and only a few officers also manned the position.
 Tucson was an isolated community during its earliest years, situated on the right side of the Santa Cruz River, next to a Pima pueblo, known as Indian Town, on the left side of the water, roughly northwest of Tucson.
-Between the village and presidio was a bridge, leading across the river.
+A bridge led across the river between the village and the presidio.

-The area around the presidio jacals was fortified with a wide ditch roundabout filled with water and a palisade of logs, ordered to be constructed by commander Captain Pedro Allande y Saabedra, with two ramparts on which an unknown number of cannon were placed.
-Four bulwarks, magazines, a guard tower and a church were built as well.
+The area around the presidio jacals was fortified with a wide ditch roundabout filled with water and a palisade of logs, ordered to be constructed by Commander Captain Pedro Allande y Saabedra, with two ramparts on which an unknown number of cannon were placed.
+Four bulwarks, magazines, a guard tower and a church were also built.
 The walls spanned various heights from ten to almost thirty feet high and were built to be compact.
 There were two gates, one on the eastern wall and the other on the western wall.
-A stockade and then an earthen defensive wall surrounding the military buildings.
+A stockade and then an earthen defensive fence surrounded the military buildings.
 Some of the houses, belonging to Tucson citizens or soldiers, were outside the palisade and were protected only by artillery.

-By 1782 the Spanish had been fighting a long war with the Apaches throughout the Tucson area.
+By 1782, the Spanish had been fighting a long war with the Apaches throughout Tucson.
 The garrison had already fought off an enemy attack in 1779, known as the First Battle of Tucson, at the edge of the town.
-In 1780 other small skirmishes between Spain and Apaches occurred near Tucson.
-Raids were also conducted by Apaches against wagon trains and other small unprotected convoys.
+In 1780, other small skirmishes between Spain and the Apaches occurred near Tucson.
+Apaches also conducted raids against wagon trains and other small unprotected convoys.
 However, Apache tactics changed in 1782 when they began to mass in larger numbers and attack heavily fortified or heavily protected settlements.
 A force of about 600 warriors headed for Tucson, retaliating for a recent Spanish campaign deep into Apache territory.
-After the battle, Captain Saabedra stated that the assault was carried out by the largest force of Apaches warriors he had ever seen.
+After the battle, Captain Saabedra stated that the assault was carried out by the largest force of Apache warriors he had ever seen.